-Proper finishing techniques will not only add beauty to your efforts, but will also protect your work from ultraviolet light, which will break down epoxy over time.
+Final epoxy surface prep involves finishing techniques that will not only add beauty to your efforts but will also protect your work from ultraviolet light, which will break down epoxy over time.
 The most common finishes over epoxy are paint or varnish.
-These coating systems protect the epoxy from ultraviolet light and require proper preparation of the surface before application.
+These coating systems protect the epoxy from ultraviolet light and require proper epoxy surface preparation before you apply the final coating.

 Preparation for the final finish is just as important as it is for recoating with epoxy.
 The surface must first be clean, dry and sanded.